 5. Sweeten with honey to taste and stir to combine.
 Cool slightly before serving over ice with peach slices and sprigs of fresh mint.

 2 tablespoons Sugar Syrup

+This popular orange smoothie recipe is one of many easy summer drinks to make with a blender.
 In a blender, add 7 ounces of crushed ice and all ingredients.
 Blend until smooth (about 20 seconds).
 Serve immediately.

 1 cup sugar

 Bring to a boil in a saucepan, stirring constantly until sugar dissolves.